Sleep Policy

 For children with specific medical conditions that may affect sleep (e.g., reflux, respiratory issues), a clear written action plan will be developed in consultation with parents and medical professionals, and this plan will be clearly communicated to all relevant staff.

-For infants with diagnosed plagiocephaly (flat head syndrome), staff will support parents in gently repositioning the baby's head while asleep to relieve pressure, but always ensuring the baby remains on their back for sleep.
+For infants with diagnosed plagiocephaly (flat head syndrome), staff will support the child in gently repositioning its head while asleep to relieve pressure, but always ensuring the baby remains on their back for sleep.

 This policy will be reviewed as part of the usual cycle of review by the Nursery School Manager and staff team, or sooner if there are: